-One contact is defined as one visit to the Ombuds Office; that may be an email to the ombuds, a phone call or another communication to the ombuds.
-This year there were eighty-seven (87) contacts, excluding June 2015 for early reporting.
+One contact is defined as one visit to the Faculty Ombuds Office: an email, a phone call or another communication to the ombuds.
+This year there were sixty three (63) contacts.
 These contacts represented individuals from all colleges, the library and other academic offices.
 The distribution of contacts by unit varied compared to last year as illustrated in Figures 2a and 2b below.